amiralirh/ModernControl2024/Part6/README.md

 # Part6

+File: nonlinear_dynamics_closed_loop.m
+This function, nonlinear_dynamics_closed_loop, calculates the time derivative of the state vector for the closed-loop nonlinear system.
+It is designed to be used with MATLAB's ode45 solver to simulate the system's behavior when a state-feedback controller with integral action is applied.

 File: State_Feedback_Controller_Design_for_Stabilization.m
 This script designs a state-feedback controller for stabilizing a linearized system, specifically a two-link robotic arm.
 The controller is designed using the pole placement method to ensure the closed-loop system is stable.
 The code then simulates both the linearized and the original nonlinear system to evaluate the controller's performance under different initial conditions.